 What is the Relationship Between SCA, PCI DSS, and 3D Secure 2.0?

-SCA isn’t the only payment processing compliance framework around.
+Secure Customer Authentication isn’t the only payment processing compliance framework around.
 The major credit card networks (Visa, Mastercard, American Express, etc.) came together to develop the Payment Card Industry Security Standard (PCI DSS) to govern security measures required for payment processors and merchants to accept credit card information from customers at the Point of Sale (POS) or through online payment portals.